-The AREAS Function in Excel is a Lookup/Reference function.
-The function will take an Excel reference and returns the number of areas that make up the reference.
+The AREAS Function in Excel is an Excel Lookup/Reference function.
+This function will take an Excel reference and return the number of areas that make up the reference.
 It is available starting from MS Excel 2007.

 The AREAS function uses the following argument:

-- Reference (required argument) – It can be a standard Excel reference or a list of references or a named range.
+- Reference (required argument) – This can be a standard Excel reference or a list of references or a named range.

 How to use the AREAS Function in Excel?